hnw/openwrt-packages-mackerel-agent/README.md

 # How to build

-To build these packages, add the following line to the feeds.conf in the OpenWrt buildroot:
+To build these packages, add the following line to the feeds.conf in the OpenWrt buildroot/SDK environment:

 ```
+$ cp feeds.conf.default feeds.conf # if needed
-$ echo 'src-git hnw_mackerel-agent https://github.com/hnw/openwrt-packages-mackerel-agent.git' >> feeds.conf
+$ echo 'src-git hnw_mackerel_agent https://github.com/hnw/openwrt-packages-mackerel-agent.git' >> feeds.conf
 ```

 Then you can build packages as follows: